 Cardiopulmonary Arrest (Cardiac Arrest) is the ineffective contractions of the heart causing a cessation of blood circulation throughout the body.
-The end of circulated blood will result in the patient falling unconscious due to a lack of oxygen.
-If Cardiac Arrest patients are left untreated brain damage and even death, is very likely.
-An immediate response is crucial in saving the life of a Cardiac Arrest patient.
-It's critical to perform CPR immediately.
+The cessation of circulated blood will result in the patient falling unconscious due to a lack of oxygen.
+If Cardiac Arrest patients are left untreated brain damage, and even death, is very likely.
+Immediate response is crucial in saving the life of a Cardiac Arrest patient.
+CPR should be performed immediately.

 A Heart Attack is when the heart isn't receiving oxygenated blood.
-When a patient isn't receiving oxygenated blood, the heart begins to die.
-The patient might undergo pain in the center of the chest, sweating, nausea, dizziness, and faintness.
-Also, pain throughout the body in areas such as neck, shoulders, jaw, teeth and arms.
+When a patient isn't receiving oxygenated blood the heart begins to die.
+The patient might undergo pain in the center of the chest, sweating, nausea, dizziness and faintness.
+Also, pain throughout the body in areas such as: neck, shoulders, jaw, teeth and arms.

 Treatment: check universal precautions, call 911 immediately or rush the patient to the nearest hospital, have the patient chew aspirin (unless allergic or told otherwise).
-If the patient is unconscious or unresponsive, perform CPR.
+If the patient is unconscious or unresponsive perform CPR.